Web Service URL - Reporting Services Native mode Configuration Manager

 Use the Web Service URL page to configure or modify the URL used to access the report server.
 A URL reservation will be created based on the URL you specify.
 The URL reservation defines the syntax and rules for all URLs that can be subsequently used to access the Report Server Web service.
 It specifies the prefix, host, port, and virtual directory for the Report Server Web service.
 Depending on how you specify the host, multiple URLs might be possible for a single reservation.
 The default value for the host specifies a strong wildcard.
 A strong wildcard allows you to specify in a URL any host name that can be resolved to the computer that hosts the report server.
-For more information about URL configuration and reservations, see Configure a URL and Configure Report Server URLs.
+For more information about URL configuration and reservations, see Configure a URL (SSRS Configuration Manager) and Configure Report Server URLs (SSRS Configuration Manager).

 This page provides values that are commonly used in report server URLs.
 If you want to create additional URLs, use host headers, or specify the IP address in a particular format, click Advanced.

 A link to the Web service will appear on this page after you click Apply.
 If you click this link before the report server database is created, you can expect to see a "Page Not Found" error.
 This error will no longer appear once the database is configured.
 For more information, see Create a Native Mode Report Server Database (SSRS Configuration Manager).